Expansion of Heathrow Airport: Advocacy against expansion

 In January 2009, Greenpeace and partners (including actress Emma Thompson and impressionist Alistair McGowan) bought a piece of land on the site of the proposed third runway called Airplot.
 Their aim is to maximise the opportunities to put legal obstacles in the way of expansion.
-Although this action is similar to the tactics first employed in the early 1980s by FoE with the 'Alice's Meadow' campaign; it differs in that it relies on the concept of multiple beneficial ownership rather than the division of the field into microplots.
-The field was bought for an undisclosed sum from a local land owner.
-Also in January, Climate Rush staged a "picnic protest" at Heathrow airport against the construction of the third runway.
+Although this action is similar to the tactics first employed in the early 1980s by FoE with the 'Alice's Meadow' campaign, it differs in that it relies on the concept of multiple beneficial ownership rather than the division of the field into microplots.
+The field was bought for an undisclosed sum from a local landowner.
+In the same month, Climate Rush staged a "picnic protest" at Heathrow airport against the construction of the third runway.
 Hundreds of people attended the protest, dressed in Edwardian period dress.
-In the same month the glass doors of the Department for Transport were also broken by members of the organisation.
+In the same month the glass doors of the Department for Transport were broken by members of the organisation.

-In March 2009, senior MPs demanded a Commons investigation into evidence of a "revolving door" policy between Downing Street, Whitehall and BAA Limited (BAA is a major UK airport operator).
+In March 2009, senior MPs demanded a Commons investigation into evidence of a "revolving door" policy between Downing Street, Whitehall and BAA Limited.

 Also in March 2009, Plane Stupid protester Leila Deen threw green custard over the then Business Secretary, Peter Mandelson, at a low carbon summit hosted by Gordon Brown, in protest at the frequent meetings between Roland Rudd, who represents airport operator BAA, and Mandelson and other ministers in the run-up to Labour's decision to go ahead with plans for a third runway at Heathrow.

 Hounslow Council examined the possibility of legal action to prevent expansion, with the support of other London councils and the mayor (Boris Johnson).

 In February 2010, The Daily Telegraph reported that the Department for Transport was being investigated by the Information Commissioner's Office and could face a criminal investigation over allegations that it may have deleted or concealed emails to prevent them from being disclosed under the Freedom of Information Act 2000.
 The investigation followed a complaint by Justine Greening MP.

 In March 2010 campaigners "won a High Court battle" when Lord Justice Carnwath ruled that the government's policy support for a third runway would need to be looked at again, and called for a review "of all the relevant policy issues, including the impact of climate change policy".
 The Department for Transport vowed to "robustly defend" the third runway plan.
-Following the announcement, Gordon Brown, the prime minister, said it was the right decision, that it was "vital not just to our national economy, but enables millions of citizens to keep in touch with their friends and families" and that the judgement would not change its plans.
-Shadow transport secretary Theresa Villiers said that the ruling meant "Labour's flagship transport policies were in complete disarray".
+Following the announcement, Gordon Brown, the prime minister, said it was the right decision, that it was "vital not just to our national economy, but enables millions of citizens to keep in touch with their friends and families" and that the judgement would not change the government's plans.